hkpeaks/peaks-consolidation/README.md

 FRAMEWORK: It is an open-source project that aims to promote an alternative standard of ETL expression.
 It provides a user-friendly command flow that enables working with Peaks DataFrame and third-party softwares.

-DATAFRAME: It is a high-performance calculation engine that can be configured by the framework in either streaming mode or in-memory mode easily.
+DATAFRAME: It is a workflow management system that helps you manage your databending exercises.
+The databending process is empowered by a high-performance calculation engine that can be worked in either streaming mode or in-memory mode2.

 RELEASES: It will be provided an all-in-one executable runtime for both Windows and Linux.
 The gRPC version of Peaks Framework which supports Python/Node.js/Java/Rust/.Net will be available in the next stage.